wtout/pub-labs-linux-auto/README.md

 ### System Deployment ###

-1- From the automation root directory (pae-labs-linux-auto), run one of the bash scripts under the Bash directory depending on what you want to do.
+1- From the automation root directory (labs-linux-auto), run one of the bash scripts under the Bash directory depending on what you want to do.

     $> bash Bash/<script name> --envname <system-name>